julzerinos/working-with-embedded-systems/README.md

 ## Project Distribution and Installation

-The project is available under the repository at link.
+The project is available under the repository at [this](https://github.com/julzerinos/buildroot-introduction) repository.

 ### Initial setup